-Given additional debt and capital plans over the near term, we do not anticipate a positive rating action over our two-year outlook period.
+Given additional debt and capital plans over the near term, we do not anticipate a positive rating action over the near term.
 However, we could take a positive rating action over time if CSU continues to improve financial operations while boosting its financial resource ratios, maintaining its enrollment profile, and limiting additional debt issuance.

-We could lower the ratings during our two-year outlook period if the system issues material debt without a commensurate buildup in financial resources, or if financial operations weaken significantly.
+We could consider a negative rating action over the near term if the system issues material debt without a commensurate growth in financial resources, if financial operations weaken significantly, or enrollment and demand indicators weaken materially.